Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Applications to Continuous Network Design with Numerical Experiments

-Finally, we analyze the behavior of the penalty parameter sequence \(\{p_k\}\) in CDP-ESQM and CDP-AESQM.
+Finally, we analyze the behavior of the penalty parameter sequence \(\{p_k\}\) in CDP-ESQM.
 We do not set a stopping criterion.
-The parameters \(p_0\) and \(\delta_p\) in both algorithms are set to \(1\), while the other parameters remain unchanged.
-As illustrated by Figure~\ref{fig:penalty parameter}, in the given demand scenario \(r = (10.0, 20.0)^T\), the penalty parameter \(p_k\) eventually converges to a constant value demonstrating in this way the stability of the proposed algorithms in the later iterations.
+The parameters remain unchanged.
+As illustrated by Figure~\ref{fig:penalty_stability} in the given demand scenario \(r = (10.0, 20.0)^T\), the penalty parameter \(p_k\) eventually converges to a constant value demonstrating in this way the stability of the proposed algorithms in the later iterations.